 Dear Scotwork Friends,

-From our entire team here at Scotwork, we wish you all the best in 2023.
+From our entire team here at Scotwork, we wish you all the best in the year ahead.